canida-software/terraform-ecs-fargate-spot-quickstart/README.md

 and modify the variables to serve your needs.
 The variables are also explained in [variables.tf](https://github.com/canida-software/terraform-ecs-fargate-spot-quickstart/blob/main/variables.tf).

 ### Configure State Backend
 You may store the Terraform state in this git repository.
-To do so comment out the section that configures s3 a remote backend.
+To do so comment out the following section in [main.tf](https://github.com/canida-software/terraform-ecs-fargate-spot-quickstart/blob/main/main.tf) that configures s3 a remote backend.

 ```
 terraform {